ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Quota Parameter {#ratelimitpolicy-quota}

  The "q" parameter value MUST be a non-negative Integer.
-The value indicates the quota allocated for client activity (counted in quota units) for a given quota partition.
+The value indicates the quota allocated for client activity (measured in quota units) for a given quota partition.

 ### Quota Unit Parameter {#ratelimitpolicy-quotaunit}

-The "qu" parameter value conveys the quota units applicable to the {{ratelimitpolicy-quota}}.
+The "qu" parameter value conveys the quota units applicable to the quota ({{ratelimitpolicy-quota}}).
 The value MUST be a String.
-Allowed values are defined in the [RateLimit Quota Units registry](#ratelimit-quota-unit-registry).
-This specification defines two quota units:
+Allowed values are listed in the [RateLimit Quota Units registry](#ratelimit-quota-unit-registry).
+This specification defines three quota units:

-  request:
+  requests:
   : This value indicates the quota is based on the number of requests processed by the resource server.
 Whether a specific request actually consumes a quota unit is implementation-specific.

   content-bytes:
   : This value indicates the quota is based on the number of content bytes processed by the resource server.

-  concurrency:
+  concurrent-requests:
   : This value indicates the quota is based on the number of concurrent requests processed by the resource server.

 ### Window Parameter {#ratelimitpolicy-window}

-The "w" parameter value conveys a time window applicable to the {{ratelimitpolicy-quota}}.
+The "w" parameter value conveys a time window applicable to the quota ({{ratelimitpolicy-quota}}).
 The time window MUST be a non-negative Integer value expressing an interval in seconds, similar to the "delay-seconds" rule defined in {{Section 10.2.3 of HTTP}}.
-Sub-second precision is not supported. ({{time-window}})
+Sub-second precision is not supported.

 ### Partition Key Parameter {#ratelimitpolicy-partitionkey}